Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/ThemeDevelopment/GettingStartedWithThemeDevelopment.md

-# Getting started in theme development
+# Getting started with theme development